deepumandal/myFullStackCli/README.md

 # myFullStackCli

-Use my Full Stack CLI to built app pre sctructure in minutes
+Use my Full Stack CLI to built app pre structure in minutes

 - separated cmds